simonsobs/sotodlib/docs/reference.rst

 The detectors in a given Hardware model can be plotted with this function:

-.. autofunction:: sotodlib.hardware.plot_detectors
+.. autofunction:: plot_detectors

 To plot only a subset of detectors, first apply a selection to make a reduced hardware model and pass that to the plotting function.
 You can also dump out to the console a pretty formatted summary of the hardware configuration:

-.. autofunction:: sotodlib.hardware.summary_text
+.. autofunction:: sotodlib.sim_hardware.summary_text

 Data Processing